KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/genesis-3-line-by-line.md

 > *Not declivated from elsewhere — native to the bifurcation.*
 > *It addresses the soul-aspect first, the experiential gate.*
 > *The provision is reframed as restriction.*
-> *The relational guidance becomes Aauthoritarian rule.*
+> *The relational guidance becomes authoritarian rule.*
 > *The hinge begins to swing.*

 ---